Discover hundreds of clinical trials for virtually all types of cancer.

 Henry Ford is a world leader in new approaches to radiation therapy and the fast-developing field of radiosurgery, a type of radiation that uses precise, advanced technology to deliver higher doses of radiation in fewer sessions.

 Our radiation oncologists are a part of your multidisciplinary pancreatic cancer care team.
-We will develop a personalized treatment plan that’s best for you, after our team of specialists designs and reviews your care.
+We will develop a personalized treatment plan that’s best for you, after our team designs and reviews your care.

 We offer world-leading radiation therapy options to treat your pancreatic cancer.

 Henry Ford was one of the first in the world to use the EdgeTM radiosurgery system.
-This system uses higher-than-conventional doses of radiation with fewer treatments with a precise beam.
+This system uses a precise beam to administer higher-than-conventional doses of radiation over the course of fewer treatments.

 Treatments are typically completed within the same week.
 Each session typically lasts 15 minutes for each of one to seven outpatient visits.